Layoffs begin as aviation collapse due to coronavirus hits state aerospace companies

 He said it’s clear there will be no new Boeing airplane launched this year, but if such a project is pushed way out, “it’ll be very stressful for a bunch of companies, including us.”

-At Electroimpact also, though there are no immediate layoffs, the freefall at Boeing is the biggest concern.
+At Electroimpact, also, although there are no immediate layoffs, the free fall at Boeing is the biggest concern.

 “If they continue to tumble, that’s not good for our future,” said an engineer at the company, who asked for anonymity because he spoke without official authorization.